NativeScript/docs-v7/modules.md

 + [timer](./ApiReference/timer/HOW-TO.md) - allows you to create, start, stop and react to timers.
 + [trace](./ApiReference/trace/HOW-TO.md) - allows you to trace and print specific information based on categories.

-# Sensors and Hardware
+# Device Modules
-+ camera - allows you to take pictrues with the device's camera.
++ [camera](./ApiReference/camera/HOW-TO.md) - allows you to take pictrues with the device's camera.
 + [location](./ApiReference/location/HOW-TO.md) - allows you to use the geolocation of the device.
 + [platform](./ApiReference/platform/HOW-TO.md) - contains all kinds of information about the device, its operating system and software.
 + [fps-meter](./ApiReference/fps-meter/HOW-TO.md) - allows you to capture the frames-per-second metrics of your application.

-# File System Modules
-+ [file-system](./ApiReference/file-system/HOW-TO.md) - contains classes for file system entities such as files and folders.
++ [file-system](./ApiReference/file-system/HOW-TO.md) - provides high-level abstractions for file system entities such as files, folders, known folders, paths, separators, etc.
-+ file-system/file-system-access - contains the FileSystemAccess class, which is an utility class used to provide methods to access and work with the file system.

-# Text Modules
-+ text - contains text utilities, such as encoding.
-+ [text/formatted-string](./ApiReference/text/formatted-string/HOW-TO.md) - contains the FormattedString class, which is used to create a formatted (rich text) strings.
-+ text/span - contains the Span class, which is used to create a single part of formatted string with a common text properties.

 # Data Modules
-+ data/observable - contains the Observable class, which represents an observable object, or "data" in the model-view paradigm.
++ [data/observable](./ApiReference/data/observable/HOW-TO.md) - contains the Observable class, which represents an observable object, or "data" in the model-view paradigm.
 + [data/observable-array](./ApiReference/data/observable-array/HOW-TO.md) - contains the ObservableArray<T> class, which is capable of detecting and responding to changes of a collection of objects.
 + [data/virtual-array](./ApiReference/data/virtual-array/HOW-TO.md) - contains the VirtualArray<T> class, which is an advanced array like class that helps loading items on demand.